dapias/ContactFlowsTaylor/README.md

 ~$ git clone https://github.com/dapias/ContactFlowsTaylor.git
 ```

 Then move into the created folder and execute the script.
-To do that you may proceed in the third different following ways.
+To do that you may proceed in one of the three different following ways

 1. In a UNIX terminal type